go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 directives were present: we don't want to introduce a new configuration where

-directives are applied but others are silently ignored.
+some replace directives are applied but others are silently ignored.

-However, there are two reasons to avoid applying replace
+However, there are two reasons to avoid applying replace directives at all.

-directives would create inconsistency for users inside
+First, applying replace directives would create inconsistency for users inside

 and outside a module.
-When a package is built within a module with go build
+When a package is built within a module with go build or

-directives from the main module are applied, not
+go install, only replace directives from the main module are applied, not

 the module providing the package.
 When a package is built outside a module with

-directives are applied.
-If go install
+go get, no replace directives are applied.
+If go install applied replace

 directives from the module providing the package, it would not be consistent